What is rhabdomyosarcoma?

 - Computed tomography (CT) scan, which uses a combination of X-rays and computer technology to produce cross-sectional images ("slices") of the body.

 - Bone marrow biopsy, which is a procedure where a doctor places a small needle into the bone and withdraws a small sample of tissue.
 The tissue is analyzed to determine if the cancer has spread.

 - Positron emission tomography (PET) scan, which uses radioactive sugar injected into a vein and a scanner to make detailed, computerized pictures of areas of the body.

 - Spinal tap (lumbar puncture), which is a procedure where a doctor places a small needle into the spinal cord in the lower back and withdraws a small sample of tissue.
 The tissue is analyzed to determine if the cancer has spread to the brain.

 Treatment for rhabdomyosarcoma in children

 There are many treatment options available for soft tissue tumors like rhabdomyosarcoma, and some children will need a combination of these therapies.
-At CHOP, experts at the Bone and Soft Tissue Tumor Program take a team approach to treatment.
-Orthopaedic, cancer and other specialists collaborate to provide your child with individualized care and the best possible outcomes.
+At CHOP, experts at the Bone and Soft Tissue Tumor Program collaborate with specialists such as urologists and radiation oncologists, depending on the tumor’s location, to provide your child with individualized care and the best possible outcomes.